nculwell/MathStudy/ProbStats.md

   Another of the best rigorous probability textbooks.

-- Billingsley, *Probability and measure* (3e preferred)
+- Billingsley, *Probability and measure* ([3e preferred](https://smile.amazon.com/dp/8126517719))

-  Classic, very popular text on measure-theoretic probability.
+  Classic, very popular graduate text on measure-theoretic probability.

-- Durrett, *Probability: Theory and Examples*
+- Durrett, *Probability: Theory and Examples* ([4e](https://smile.amazon.com/dp/0521765390))

-  Another very standard text on measure-theoretic probability.
+  Another very standard graduate text on measure-theoretic probability.
+  This seems to be one of those books that a lot of people don't like, but it's so important that they have to read it anyway.

-- Kallenberg, *Foundations of Modern Probability*
+- Kallenberg, *Foundations of Modern Probability* ([2e](https://smile.amazon.com/dp/0387953132))

   Encyclopedic reference to probability theory at the advanced level.

 ## Statistics

-- Freedman, Pisani and Purves, *Statistics* (u/o)
+- Freedman, Pisani and Purves, *Statistics* ([4e](https://smile.amazon.com/dp/0393929728), [3e](https://smile.amazon.com/dp/0393970833), [4e intl](https://smile.amazon.com/dp/8130915871))

   Conceptual introduction to statistics with minimal math.
 Widely viewed as the best introduction to how to think about statistics.

 - Diez, Barr, Çetinkaya-Rundel. *OpenIntro Statistics* (f)

-  Get it free online here: https://www.openintro.org/stat/textbook.php?stat_book=os
+  Get it free online (or order it) here: https://www.openintro.org/stat/textbook.php?stat_book=os

   There are also a couple of other editions that de-emphasize math in order to teach students who have less background.
 (You can find them as well via the link above.)